Facilities, Laboratories, and Equipment

 The paleontology laboratory houses well over 120,000 fossil specimens for teaching and research, with a particular strength in Paleozoic marine invertebrates.
 Students have access to several stereomicroscopes (including one with a dedicated digital camera and camera lucida), mechanical (hand tools, Dremel) and chemical preparation facilities, and field collection equipment.

-The department has a fully equipped geochemistry laboratory
+The School has a fully equipped geochemistry

 The high temperature and pressure mineral synthesis laboratory consists of equipment for conducting experiments at controlled temperatures and pressures, to 800°C at up to 400 MPa confining pressure and to 1500°C at one atmosphere, under controlled chemical environments.